 This is by far the most important part of optimizing your return process.
 While return policies should be easy for your best customers, it should also be used as a method to keep the bad ones from constantly buying then returning.

 Look at the customers who are returning the most to see if they have similarities.
 Perhaps they’re all coming from the same marketing campaign or channel.
 Maybe their expectations about the product is not inline, or there’s a mismatch in product-market fit.

 There are always exceptions

 There are always exceptions that require extra attention.
 If you’re dealing with international orders, selling on marketplaces, or using a dropshipper, take another look at how you handle returns for those customers.
 It’s okay to have different policies for each, so long as you outline them clearly in your return policy.

 Whether it’s understanding your SKUs, your customers, or delivering an exceptional experience to gain a return purchase in the future, make sure that returns are working for you.
 Ecommerce businesses invest thousands of hours and dollars to optimize their selling experience, but completely miss the return experience.
 Use these 6 steps to address you return process to make it your competitive advantage.

+About the Author: This guest post was written by Laura Behrens Wu, co-founder and CEO of Shippo.
 Laura Behrens Wu is a co-founder and the CEO of Shippo, an enterprise shipping platform for marketplaces, warehouses, and ecommerce businesses.
 Laura co-founded Shippo after personally experiencing the obstacles businesses face when setting up shipping operations for her own ecommerce business.
 Businesses are able to instantly access multiple shipping carriers for real-time rates, shipping labels, international paperwork, package tracking, and return logistics.